ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ### Overloaded Functions (PEP 484)

 Sometimes a function can be called with different argument types and behave differently (especially common in library stubs).
-The `@typing.overload` decorator declares multiple _overload variants_ for a function.
+The `@typing.overload` decorator declares multiple _overload variants_ for a function:
-For example:

 ```python
 # overloaded_functions.py